ni/ams-capabilities/CONTRIBUTING.md

 ![Example Getter creation "Get OnOff.ACT.vi"](docs/img/Get_OnOff_ACT.png)

-1. In your plugin template you can now exchange your new "Device Cluster.lvclass" class with the used XY Cluster.lvclass (XY beeing PowerSupply, Cycler, etc.)
+Your done with the creation of the new HLC.
+You can now exchange your new "Device Cluster.lvclass" class with the used XY Cluster.lvclass (XY beeing PowerSupply, Cycler, etc.) from one of the templates,

 ## Committing new HLCs
 If you feel like your created HLC is something other users would benefit from you can add them to this project by creating a pull request.
 Describe what your added HLC is good for and why you think it is a reoccuring use case.